Healthy Road Trip Snacks to Fuel Your Next Adventure

 - Protein powder.
 Bring in a ziplock or purchase single-serve packets and add to plain oatmeal or shake with water.
 (Related: The Best Protein Powders for Women, According to Nutritionists)

-(You can even prep full-fledged meals that include these high-protein foods ahead of time.)
+(You can even prep full-fledged meals instead of just healthy road trip snacks that include these high-protein foods ahead of time.)

 - Fresh fruit: If you're squeamish about fruit touching other stuff in your bag, choose something with a peel or keep washed fruit in its own resealable bag or container.